Desktop computers

 Gaming performance and video editing and rendering performance are two very different tasks.
 A graphics card can be great for gaming, but it doesn't deliver the same results when it comes to rendering.

-3DMark is perhaps the most famous graphics card testing program, we also use it to test phones.
-Like PCMark, it's a suite of tests, including Time Spy and Firestrike modules, which are the most commonly used.
+3DMark is perhaps the most well-known graphics card testing program, and is also used to test phones.
+Like PCMark, it is a collection of tests, including the Time Spy and Firestrike modules, which are the most commonly used.
 The basic version is free, but for anything more you have to pay a good 30 euros.

-FurMark is the same as Prime95, but for extreme graphics card testing.
-It's unnecessary in most cases, but it can be handy for quickly testing the graphics card to see if it's stable, if it's overheating quickly, etc. Not recommended for testing laptops and mini computers.
+FurMark is the same as Prime95, but for extreme testing of the graphics card.
+In most cases it is unnecessary, but it can be handy for quickly testing the graphics card to see if it is stable, if it overheats quickly, etc. It is not recommended for testing laptops and mini PCs.

-Cinebench 2024 recently gained the ability to test graphics cards, and you can also use Blender and V-Ray to test raytracing capabilities.
+Cinebench 2024 recently gained the ability to test graphics cards, and you can also use Blender and V-Ray for testing raytracing capabilities.

 SSD, RAM and other components